 But with all that free time she's also forced me to sit (probably one too many times for my liking) with just about everything.
-Because there's just no escaping your dark thoughts when you're stuck on a 12-hour overnight bus headed straight into the desert.
+Because there's just no escaping your dark thoughts when you're stuck on a 12-hour overnight bus in Bolivia headed straight into the desert.
 And so I've spent too-many-to-count sleepless nights unsuccessfully trying to get to the bottom of it all.
 When and where did it all go wrong?
 What could I have done differently?
 Is there still any hope for my love life?
 And what the hell am I going to do when this trip is all said and done and I land back in London?

 I guess what I'm trying to say (in a rather longwinded way) is this: though Travel's offered up some great assistance now and again, it's me who's had to put in the emotional work.
 The unsettled nights missing two of my greatest loves, begging time to make it easier.
 The frustration at the same old fears that keep rearing their ugly heads despite doing my best to discard them every step of the way.
 Sadly, no mountain view or midnight swim can indefinitely erase such things, even if they can do a good job of shutting them out every now and again and reminding you to live in the present.

 But for me, this ultimately feels little different to having to tackle all my pesky problems back home.
 It's just that the distractions are much better.
 No work deadlines to keep you from wallowing.
 Just beers on the beach and walks in mountain-fresh air instead.